openblockchains/austrian-blockchain-whitepapers/README.md

 The art of the steal / deal - Made in Austria - Collection of token white papers on the blockchain

+Welcome greater fools!
+Thanks for your money and holding the bag!

 ## Hero / Herocoin (PLAY) by Byte Heroes